Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/01-technical-overview.md

 ## Architecture Overview

-The AI Chatbot application is built on a modern serverless architecture using TypeScript, tRPC, and Supabase.
+VernisAI application is built on a modern serverless architecture using TypeScript, tRPC, and Supabase.
 The application is designed to be deployed as serverless functions, providing excellent scalability and cost efficiency.

 ```
 ┌───────────────────────┐